JackSkellet/Jackbot2.0/README.md

 This is just something for me to learn and do as a hobby.

-parameters inside `[]` are optional. parameters that have a `*` can be multiple of that parameter.
+parameters inside `[]` are optional. parameters inside `()` are the different ones you can use parameters that have a `*` can be multiple of that parameter.
 Default prefix is `;`.
 If you dont want jackbot to lock some channels make sure to disable `manage permissions` in those channels,  jackbot will give you a 403 error when used, but it will lock the other channels.
+Using Welcome and Leave commands you can use {User} to get the user who joined or left, and {Guild} to get the guild name To make leve and join messages appear, set the channel using `;setchannel joinchannel #channel` or `;setchannel leavechannel #channel`

 # Moderation Commands
 Command | parameters | usage | required permissions | details